fsdavi/react-challenge/README.md

 ## 💇🏻‍♂️ About the project

-Project developed for the foton challenge front-end.
+Project developed for a study challenge.
 I had to reproduce the proposed layout and increase it using the google book API.

 👨‍🎨 [Layout - Figma](https://www.figma.com/file/KFElqzD983WNyvMY1SaF0c/book-app?node-id=0%3A1)